 The RAMSA Prize is a $6,000 grant awarded annually by the partners of Robert A.M.
 Stern Architects to individuals within the firm for the purpose of travel and research.
 This two-week-long travel fellowship promotes explorations into a location’s sense of place

-The prize is intended to encourage RAMSA design staff to engage in targeted, in-depth research into a city, town, or place, in a way that can meaningfully inform design work.
-In addition, the prize allows staff to pursue personal interests as an extension of the firm’s research-based design principles.
+The prize is intended to encourage RAMSA design staff to engage in targeted research into a city, town, or place, in a way that can meaningfully inform design work.
+It also allows staff to pursue personal interests as an extension of the firm’s research-based design principles.

 “Just” Housing: Dutch Social Housing from 1915–1930